Yoshik18/kubernetes/06. storage/storage.md

 ## Volumes

 ### What are Volumes in Kubernetes?
 **Volumes** provide persistent storage for pods that survives container restarts.
-Unlike the container's ephemeral filesystem, volumes persist data even when containers are recreated or restarted.[1]
+Unlike the container's ephemeral filesystem, volumes persist data even when containers are recreated.

 ### Volume Purpose and Benefits
 - **Data persistence**: Maintains data across container restarts